 It doesn’t take people long to discover that I have a special fondness for the 16th century Protestant Reformer, Martin Luther.
-A week rarely goes by without one of his many volumes (he wrote something substantial every two weeks for twenty years) finding its way to my desk.
+A week rarely goes by without one of his many volumes (as Victor Shepherd notes, he wrote something substantial every two weeks for twenty years) finding its way to my desk.
 Luther encourages my soul in God as few others do.

 And one of the ways he does this is by his transparent humanity.
 Luther understands what it means to grapple with our fallen nature.
 Even though this towering Pastor-Theologian laboured for the Gospel with uncommon zeal, he discovered that his heart could grow quickly cold in matters of faith.